egoryupatov/Duties-Calendar-App/README.md

-#How to launch the app?
+# How to launch the app?

-npm start
+First, enter in your terminal:

+`npm start`

+Then, you the following login an password to sign in:

-Login: admin
+ - Login: admin
-Password: qwerty
+ - Password: qwerty